softindex/datakernel/README.md

 ### [Promise](https://github.com/softindex/datakernel/tree/master/core-promise)

-Promise module is similar to JavaScript Promise and is alternative to Java's `CompletionStage` and allows to organize asynchronous code in convenient way.
+Promise module is similar to JavaScript Promise and is alternative to Java's `CompletionStage`.
+It allows to organize asynchronous code in convenient way by creating chains of operations which are wrapped in `Promise`s.

 [Promise examples](https://github.com/softindex/datakernel/tree/master/examples/promise)